HourglassDevTeam/HourglassExchange/README.md

 ## ⚠️ Warning

-**Hourglass supports Linux exclusively.** We apologise but windows systems are not supported as of yet.
+**⚠️️️ Hourglass supports Linux exclusively.** We apologise but windows systems are not supported as of yet.
-**HourGlass is under active development.** Please use with caution in production environments.
+**⚠️ HourGlass is under active development.** Please use with caution in production environments.
 Currently, only perpetual contracts are supported.

 ## ✨ Features